 - Never shift the 4WD shift switch between 4LO and 4H while driving. - The 4H position provides greater power and traction.
-Avoid excessive speed, as it will cause loss of traction.
-Speed over 50 MPH (80 km/h) in 4H is not recommend. - The 4LO position provides maximum power and traction.
-Avoid raising vehicle speed excessively, as the maximum speed is approximately 30 MPH (50 km/h).
+Avoid excessive speed, as it will cause increased fuel consumption and higher oil temperature, and could damage drivetrain components.
+Speeds over 50 MPH (80 km/h) in 4H are not recommended. - The 4LO position provides maximum power and traction.
+Avoid raising ve-

-- When driving straight, shift the 4WD shift switch to the 2WD, AUTO or 4H position.
+- hicle speed excessively, as the maximum speed is approximately 30 MPH (50 km/h). - When driving straight, shift the 4WD shift switch to the 2WD, AUTO or 4H position.
 Do not move the 4WD shift switch when making a turn or reversing. - Do not shift the 4WD shift switch (between 2WD, AUTO and 4H) while driving on steep downhill grades.
 Use the engine brake. - Do not operate the 4WD shift switch (between 2WD, AUTO and 4H) with the rear wheels spinning. - Do not drive on dry hard surface roads in the 4H or 4LO position.
 Driving on dry hard surfaces in 4H or 4LO may cause unnecessary noise and tire wear.
 We recommend driving in the 2WD or AUTO position under these conditions. - Vehicles equipped with a limited slip differential (LSD) have improved driving performance on rough roads.
 They have increased traction performance, so when making a turn on paved roads, vibration and tire squealing may occur.